knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

 `source=knative/eventing/samples/hello-world`.
 This event enters the eventing mesh via the Broker and can be delivered to other services using a Trigger

-1. Using the example below, create a YAML file for a Pod that receives any CloudEvent and logs the event to its output:
+1. Using the following example, create a YAML file for a Pod that receives any CloudEvent and logs the event to its output:

       ```yaml